 Completing the Grant Application

 Only online applications are accepted.
-Provide a thorough narrative of your caregiving situation. **Watch the above video beginning at the 15:00 mark for helpful tips to complete your application.
+Provide a thorough narrative of your caregiving situation.

 Applications are reviewed on a monthly basis.
 After submitting the application you will be contacted via email within 60-90 days.
 All applicants will be notified of their status.